qcnum/snquebec2017-splash/README.md

-# Web à Québec 2017 - Promo page
+# SNQuébec 2017 - Promo page

 Complete readme to come soon, bit in a rush there...